The Sky-Watcher Explorer-200P is quite striking with its blue tube, EQ5 mount and sturdy tripod with stainless steel tubular legs.

 The Explorer-200P passed all our tests with flying colours and was a delight to use optically and mechanically.

-Considering it is the cheapest on test, you get great views for a modest outlay, which helps to compensate for the lack of motor drives and polar scope.
+You get great views for a modest outlay, which helps to compensate for the lack of motor drives and polar scope.

 With several upgrade options it will be a useful instrument for many years to come, making it an ideal first or second telescope.